 5. Proper Air Circulation In An RV

-Whenever we have to leave our cat along in the camper van, we crack open our rear windows and turn on our vent fan to exhaust mode.
-Doing so substantially increases air circulation and removes excess heat that stays trapped in the van’s ceiling (hot air rises and cool air remains near the floor).
+Whenever we have to leave our cat alone in the camper van, we crack open our rear windows and turn on our vent fan to exhaust mode.
+Doing so substantially increases air circulation and removes excess heat trapped in the van’s ceiling (hot air rises, and cool air remains near the floor).

-The hotter the day the faster the speed we set on our vent fan.
-You would be amazed by just the kind of air flow we can create the fan is set to high.
+The hotter the day, the faster the speed we set on our vent fan.
+You would be amazed by just the kind of airflow we can create if the fan is set to ‘high’.